developer-zebra/developer-zebra-site/src/emdk-for-android/7-3/guide/signaturecapture/index.md

 #### Convert Byte Array to Integer

-Convert the byte array to an integer using the following code:
+Convert the byte array data from hex to integer using the following code:

     :::Java
     public static int byteArrayToInt(byte[] byteArr)